gycellaaa/Analyics/README.md

 * Example analysis
 Using the R=-0.18, p = 0.35 to indicate if there is relationship, since it is -0.18.then there is no correlation between City and population at all.

+## Acknowledgments
+Special thanks to [Danny Toohey] for providing the assignment details and guidance.